fwong03/celery/docs/userguide/tasks.rst

 in the applications task registry.

 When tasks are sent, no actual function code is sent with it, just the name of the task to execute.
-When the worker then receives the message it can look up the name in its task registry to find the execution code.
+When the worker then receives the message it will look up the name in its task registry to find the execution code.

 This means that your workers should always be updated with the same software